 "I think music is a universal language.
 Like mathematics, it’s a universal method for humans to communicate across language, religion, and cultural barriers.
 Music is a common denominator and Blues/Rock music has influenced my views on the world, and I hope the music we create does so for others."

-Jennifer Lyn: Gypsy Soul's Groove Revival
+Jennifer Lyn: Groove Revival's Journey

 Born and raised in a suburb of Minneapolis, Minnesota, Jennifer Lyn made her way to North Dakota by way of New York City, and Worcester, Massachusetts.
 As a child, she would visit her Grandparents and sit cross-legged on the floor in front of a giant radio that was taller than she was standing.
 Hearing music through that giant radio was the first place she heard musicians like Aretha Franklin, Ray Charles, Merle Haggard, and many more.
 Somewhere between staring up at that radio and swaying along with the beat was where she fell in love with music.
 She grew up between two worlds: one, her family’s love and appreciation for traditional country, folk, and gospel music in her home; the other, the years she spent absorbing many diverse forms of music while living in various places throughout the United States.
 Getting serious about the guitar in 2013, it didn’t take her long to decide to front her own band, Jennifer Lyn & The Groove Revival.
-(Photo: Jennifer Lyn)
+(Photo: Jennifer Lyn, soul-singing dual-guitar slinging Blues Rock)

-Jennifer Lyn & The Groove Revival’s latest project, titled Gypsy Soul (2023), features music steeped in the Blues.
+Jennifer Lyn & The Groove Revival’s album Gypsy Soul (2023), features music steeped in the Blues.
 Gypsy Soul creates a perfect, Blues-based pairing as a follow-up to the band's Independent Blues Music Award nominated “Best Blues Rock Album” Nothing Holding Me Down.
 Mixing classic rock undertones, soulful vocals, the songwriting vibe of the 70s, wanderlust, and plenty of reverb-drenched guitar solos with dual guitar moments, the band's new studio album is set to deliver that old-school sound.
 Gypsy Soul features a diverse pallet of influences capturing various genres on this release such as Rock, Blues, R&B, and a dash of funky undertones.
-This album is reminiscent 60s and 70s vibe music melted into a pot of contemporary Blues-Rock.
 Written and produced by Jennifer Lyn and bandmate Richard Torrance, Gypsy Soul showcases the pair's compositional and lyrical progression as a writing team.
-Lyn and Torrance are joined by Jim Anderson (drums), Chris Addison (bass), and Barb Jiskra (keys).
-The diverse background of each musician created a divergence of individual styles that complement the overall texture of the music.
+Experience the electrifying energy of Jennifer Lyn & The Groove Revival's latest album, 'Live From the Northern Plains' (Release Day: April 26, 2024), showcases a powerhouse concert recorded live in Bismarck, ND in 2023.
+With a blend of 5 original tracks presented in a vibrant live format and 5 homage covers paying tribute to the bands and artists who have inspired Jennifer Lyn & The Groove Revival's distinctive sound, this album is a musical journey not to be missed.

 How has the Blues and Rock music influenced your views of the world and the journeys you’ve taken?